jadermcs/flights/README.md

 # Flights Visualization
     It can be visualized in the following link: [Flights Visuzalition](https://jader.ml/flights)

 ## Abstract
     In this visualization I present the impact of flights cancellation caused by the terrorist attack of september-11 in 2001.
+In this attack, terrorists kidnapped and used planes, going to New York, to crash it against a famous building, World Trade Center, killing thousands of civilians.
+In september there was a huge increase in cancellations as government measures, to mitigate/investigate future attacks, and part by curtomers fears about future attacks.

 ## Design
+    I want to point out the huge cancelling to flights that happened in september caused by the terrorist attack, part by government actions, part customers fears.
+An important information is to show the total flights, as some months could be more flights than others, like period o vacations, etc. Than I notice an interesting thing, flights also decreased a little too, so it reinforced the need of this info in the plot.
+In the beggining I intended to plot total flights and cancellations in the same scale but as the cancelling ratio is too low compared to all flights it difficulted to see the real impact of the attack to I put it in another axis.
+I chose to use a more flashy color for cancellations to point out the main takeaway, also a different plot style, points, to break the scale context.
+    The default color for dimplesjs, the api used, is borring, so I did some research and picked interesting colors in colorhunt, adding a more appealling aesthetics to the graph.
+Then I applied the IBM font as it looks more "journalistic", then some minor adjustments to sizes and spacements.
+    I fixed chronology axis as it was ordering by lexigraphical order.
 ![alt text](sketch.jpeg "Initial sketch")

 ## Feedback